 - It follows an established natural pattern for emergence and regression indicative of past ice ages.

-- It supposedly disproves that the dire warning of manmade climate change supported by an overwhelming majority of climatologists worldwide.
+- It supposedly disproves the dire warning of manmade climate change supported by an overwhelming majority of climatologists worldwide.

-- Knowing this may prevent regulations on industrial countries and the use of specialized taxes (Carbon Tax) that would curtail the use of materials and practices that contribute to climate change (there are those who also believe that the concept of global warming may give the United Nations or another nation the right to impose rules that would effectively dismantle a country’s autonomy).
+- Knowing this may prevent regulations on industrial countries and the use of specialized taxes (carbon tax) that would curtail the use of materials and practices that contribute to climate change (there are those who also believe that the concept of global warming may give the United Nations or another nation the right to impose rules that would effectively dismantle a country’s autonomy).

-With this perception, and with a sector of the population looking for something to fulfill their confirmation bias the matter of climate science, it’s no surprise that the article went viral.
+With this perception, and with a sector of the population looking for something to fulfill their confirmation bias on the matter of climate science, it’s no surprise that the article went viral.

 Ice Age of 2030 Quickly Melts

 With all the attention the iflscience.com article received, it was inevitable that skeptics, critics, and other news outlets would be viewing it.
-Among those to question the article’s validity was the Washington Post (Fact-checking sites such as Snopes and Doubtful News also wrote about the story; however, both sites rely on the Washington Post story).
+Among those to question the article’s validity was the Washington Post.
+Fact-checking sites such as Snopes and Doubtful News also wrote about the story; however, both sites rely on the Washington Post story.

 Reporter Chelsea Harvey revealed in an article entitled “No, Earth is heading toward a ‘mini ice age,’” that several key facts were either omitted or misinterpreted in the iflscience article.
-Some of findings were:
+Some of the findings were:

-- While she mentioned that solar activity may drop significantly between 2030 and 2040 and will lead to condition known as a solar minimum, she never mentioned anything about a mini ice age.
+- While she mentioned that solar activity may drop significantly between 2030 and 2040 and will lead to a condition known as a solar minimum, she never mentioned anything about a mini ice age.